by Tony Vidler

 Process has been getting a bad rap in financial services in particular because the word has effectively been hijacked.
 It has been used so often in association with “compliance” or “best practice” that the very word “process” is now assumed to mean those other things.
 Nothing could be further from the truth.

-I had a conversation with an adviser this week which was essentially about lead generation, and in particular the lead generation which was happening from a good centre of influence.
-Referrals were flowing reasonably regularly, and there is mutual goodwill and understanding, and both are experienced and competent professionals.
-But the results were rather hit and miss, with a relatively poor proportion turning into actual clients.
+I had a conversation with an adviser which was essentially about lead generation, and in particular the lead generation which was happening from a good centre of influence.
+Referrals are flowing reasonably regularly and there is mutual goodwill and understanding, and both are experienced and competent professionals.
+But the results are rather hit and miss, with a relatively poor proportion turning into actual clients.